vantage-sh/docs.vantage.sh/docs/kubernetes.md

 ### Create Efficiency Reports

-With Kubernetes efficiency reports you can filter your Kubernetes cost data and create reports based on their filters.
+With Kubernetes efficiency reports you can filter your Kubernetes cost data and create reports based on these filters.
 You have the option to filter for costs by Cluster, Namespace, or Label.

 :::note
 Labels include namespace labels, and if enabled in your Kubernetes agent integration, [annotations](/annotations).
 See the [Vantage Kubernetes agent documentation](/kubernetes#enable-annotations-namespace-labels) for information on how to enable these parameters.